masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Init (constructor)

-Stateful behavior is modeled as a tuple with fields and methods.
-The tuple fields hold the state, and the methods operate on it via `ref self`.
+Object-like behavior is modeled as a tuple with fields and methods.
+Methods can mutate the tuple through `ref self`, which expands locally at a UFCS call such as `foo.f1(...)`.
 The only implicit hook is `init`, the constructor: it runs once when a variable of the type is constructed, and it must be `comb`.
 After construction, reads and writes are always structural; stateful or pipelined behavior is exposed as an explicit `mod` or `pipe` method.
+Ordinary non-`self` `ref` parameters remain `comb`-only.

 ```pyrope
 const Counter = (